Advertiser Disclosure

 5. Kauai Juice Co.

-One of the great things about visiting Hawaii is the abundance of healthy food choices available all over the island.
+One of the great things about visiting Hawaii is the abundance of healthy foods available all over the island.
 There is no better place to grab a juice than Kauai Juice Co.
-With 3 locations across Kauai (Kapaa, Kilauea, and Poipu), there is sure to be a location near you.
+With 3 locations across Kauai (Kapaa, Kilauea, and Poipu), there is sure to be one near you.
 The kombucha drinks are well-loved, as are the cold-pressed juices.

 Visit: Visit the website for locations and hours.